 It explains why they’re able to learn so much, in such a little time, without any skills in life us adults have acquired.

-But the majority of adult professional guitarists and musicians haven’t become as such because of any special gifts from nature.
+However, the majority of adult professional guitarists and musicians did not become so through natural talent.

-With or without any natural talent, it’s the six other variables that actually determine when you’ll learn the guitar on the level you want to reach.
+Whether you have natural talent or not, the six other variables will determine when you will learn to play the guitar at the level you desire.

-Conclusion: A long term game with short term results
+Conclusion: A long term game with short term benefits

 By now you should have a clear idea as to why no one on the Internet can give you a correct answer as to how long it’s going to take you to learn the guitar.